tomhea/flip-jump/README.md

 It turns out that it can, And much more than you'd think.

 ## Memory - how can we implement variables?
 A bit can be built using 1 fj operation.
-Specifically, with  ```;0```  or  ```;dw```<br>
+Specifically, with  ```;0```  or  ```;dw```
 Here the magic happens.
-The flipjump operation inherently can't read.
-It also can't write.<br>
+The FlipJump operation inherently can't read.
+It also can't write.
-All it knows is to flip a bit, and then jump. but where to?
+All it knows is to flip a bit, and then jump.
+But where to?

-The flipjump hidden-power lies exactly in this delicate point.
-It can jump to an already flipped address.<br>
+The FlipJump hidden-power lies exactly in this delicate point.
+It can jump to an already flipped address.
-In other words, it can execute an already modified code.<br>
+In other words, it can execute an already modified code.
 I based the main standard library functions, and the implementation of variables, on this exact point.

 Follow the next example: